 It’s Rhubarb Week at OatandSesame and we’re off to a great start with this Old-Fashioned Rhubarb Crunch!
 A sweet family recipe that’s great over ice cream!

+Ok.
+Back to reality where my rhubarb is producing lots of thick stalks to create rhubarb crisps!
 My sister-in-law shared this family recipe with me last season and I finally got a chance to try it out.

 There is also a syrup poured on top of the rhubarb – a technique I have never used.
 It was exciting to try this out!